 If you need to enable an HTTPS connection to the Watson Studio Local web client with your own SSL certificate and private key (both in PEM format) rather than the default, complete the following steps:

-- Verify that the private key and certificate's public key match by entering the following
+Verify that the private key and the key used by the certificate match.

 Configure Watson Studio Local settings and users

 To configure Watson Studio Local, complete the following steps:

 - By default, you can sign in to the Watson Studio Local client by using

 your high availability proxy IP address, for example,

 https://184.108.40.206.Optional: In the local DNS server, you can add an entry to resolve to the HA proxy IP address.
 For example:

 220.127.116.11 ibm-nginx-svc.
 As a result, you are able to sign in to the Watson Studio Local client through the